Derek (TV series): Reception

 On Rotten Tomatoes the first series holds a rating of 53% based on 32 critics, with the consensus reading: "Derek is as irreverent as might be expected from a show starring Ricky Gervais, but this time he brings a surprising amount of depth and empathy to the title character."
 On Metacritic, the first series of the show earned a rating of 64 out of 100, indicating "generally favorable reviews".

 The show generated occasional controversy due to a perception by some viewers it mocks intellectual disability.
 Tanya Gold, writing for The Guardian, dismissed Gervais's claims in Derek, he was satirising prejudice against disabled people, instead saying it "feels more like lazy cruelty than satire".
 Jack Seale criticised the show for relying on elements and characterisations from other programming by Gervais.
 The Guardian's Sam Wollaston found it to be "not very good", and says "the whole mockumentary thing feels tired now".

 Tom Sutcliffe of The Independent questioned the wisdom of commissioning the programming: "To my mind, the pilot of Ricky Gervais's comedy about an assistant in a retirement home already fully explored its awkward – and testing – balance of comedy and emotion."
-About the titular character, he wrote "Derek's redeeming qualities are the hardest to take – a sense of self-congratulation at the refinement of its sentiments that has a little bit of the bully in it, too."
+Discussing the show's compassionate moments, he wrote "Derek's redeeming qualities are the hardest to take – a sense of self-congratulation at the refinement of its sentiments that has a little bit of the bully in it, too."

 Gervais' performance as Derek received mixed reviews.
 Diane Werts of Newsday reacted positively, saying "Gervais nailed it".
 Curt Wagner of Red Eye says Gervais "surprises with some tender, quiet acting, and obvious love of the character.
 Rob Owen of Pittsburgh Post-Gazette says "although there could be an ick factor to Mr. Gervais playing a character with developmental issues, that turns out not to be the case.
 Mr. Gervais creates a character, not a caricature."
 On the other hand, The Guardian's Sam Wollaston says "Ricky Gervais is out of his depth playing a character that isn't based on his worst foibles."
 Terry Ramsey of The Telegraph says "There is Gervais's cringe-making performance in the title role.
 I'm sorry, but Derek is simply Ricky Gervais in a patterned jumper with a cricked neck.
 Gervais is not a character actor, and what Derek needs to bring him alive is to be more believable.
 What he really needs is someone else playing him."